kirbu123/merkulov-optimization/hw1/solvation.md

 $$\kappa = \frac{L}{\mu} = \frac{\|A\|_2^2}{4m\lambda} + 1$$

 This analysis shows that the regularization parameter $\lambda$ directly influences both the smoothness and convexity of the problem, and larger values of $\lambda$ improve the condition number of the problem.

+**Conclusion**

+I make realisation and experiments for heavy ball and Nesterovs methods.
+As a convergence criteria was chosen tol=10e-6 L2 norm weights not changing criteria.
+All methods were works.
+The best betta for heavy ball $\beta = 0.6$, for Nesterovs method $\beta = -1$, strategies, used changing from iteration to iteration betta works worst, than constant methods.
+For all methods I plotted graphics, showing method performance on the given dataset.